samuelrbo/wp-sponsor-flip-wall/README.txt

 3. Access the menu Sponsors (Post Type) and create the sponsor list;

 4. Call the Sponsor Flip Wall with calling the function  where you wanto to show it.

+== Changelog ==

+= 2.0.1 =
+- Updated compatibility for the last version of Wordpress

+= 2.0.0 =
+- Changed to use Wordpress post type
+- Changed flip to use css3

+= 1.0.0 =
+First version